David Suazo: Style of play

 A quick and physically strong striker, Suazo is considered to be one of the greatest players Honduras has ever produced.
 His main characteristic as a forward was his incredible speed, both on and off the ball, which made him arguably one of the fastest Serie A players of his time.
 His pace and acceleration made him a dangerous offensive threat on counter-attacks and allowed him to create space and provide depth to his team with his runs from behind.
 In spite of his ability, however, he was often injury prone throughout his career.
 He also possessed notable determination and great leadership skills on the pitch, serving as Cagliari's captain.
 Suazo also took several penalties and occasionally scored from free kicks.

 Personal life

 David's brothers are Nicolás and Ruben Suazo.
 Former internationals Maynor Suazo and Hendry Thomas are his cousins.
-He holds Italian nationality due to his marriage to an Italian woman, Elisa Secchi, in 2005.
-They have two sons, David Edoardo and Luis Gabriel, with the latter (born 2008) having followed on his father's footsteps and having been signed by Juventus in 2022, joining the Under-15 team.
+He holds Italian nationality by virtue of his 2005 marriage to an Italian woman, Elisa Secchi.
+They have two sons, David Edoardo (born in 2005) and Luis Gabriel (born in 2008).
+Both followed on their father's footsteps: David Edoardo is a player for Serie C club Team Altamura after having made his senior debut in 2025 with minor Sardinian club Monastir as a prolific striker, whereas Luis joined Juventus's Under-15 team in 2022 and Portuguese club Braga in 2025, being successively named by English newspaper The Guardian as one of the best players born in 2008 worldwide.